antonmil/dctracking/README.md

 # Running
 Now all should be set to run the tracker.
-Let's run it on the TUD-Stadtmitte sequence
+Let's run it on the TUD-Stadtmitte sequence From Matlab, run

     swDCTracker(0)

 You can display the results by calling
     displayTrackingResult(sceneInfo, stateInfo)

+## Other videos
+To run the tracker on other videos, adjust the necessary settings in

+    getSceneInfo.m

+The parameters can be set in

+    getDCOptions.m

 Please do not forget to cite our work if you end up using this code: